blynkkk/blueprints/Particle Quickstart/README.md

 - Multiple Particle devices must be able to use the same Particle webhook
 - A button widget on the Blynk web dashboard and mobile app will be configured to send a state change command (1/0 value) back to the Particle hardware that will turn On/Off the built-in LED (if no LED on GPIO D7 then the user must configure custom GPIO and connect LED)
 - Communication frequency must be configured to minimize data usage by default for the case when a cellular device is employed

-## How It Works

-Any Particle hardware (Tracker One, Tracker SoM, Boron, B Series SoM, Photon 2, P2, Argon, Photon, Electron, E Series, Core) running the provided firmware will be sending two channels of simulated sensor data from the hardware to Blynk.

-One channel will be integer values, and the other will be a floating point value.
-The data sent will be visualized on the Blynk web dashboard and mobile app in both a chart and a value display.
-Additionally, a switch widget on the web dashboard and mobile app will send data to the hardware to control it.
-The switch data is simply an On/Off (1/0) state that will be sent back to Blynk by the firmware to control a Blynk LED widget, and it will toggle the state of the built-in LED on the Particle device if it exists.
-A UTC-based timestamp will also be displayed on the web dashboard and mobile app so the last time data was published from the Particle device will be known.

 ## Components Used in This Project
 - [Particle Console](https://console.particle.io/) to activate the hardware and set up the integration